-Winter in Des Moines
+Winter in Greater Des Moines

 While the Ss in Des Moines are silent, our winter activities are anything but.
 Come on over for the weekend and get ready to hear some oohing, aahing, laughing, jingling, caroling, and, if you’re up for snow tubing down a thousand-foot hill, a whole lot of shrieking.

 Here’s a quick list of activities—noisy and quiet alike—for a fantastic weekend getaway in Greater Des Moines: